 A full squat is synonymous to muscle growth.
 If performed in the correct manner, squats not only increase your muscle mass, they also make you stronger, more agile, flexible and confident.
 It’s also known that the intensity that this exercise generates will lead to increased release of growth hormone that will help you lose fat as well.

 Nonetheless, if performed incorrectly, squats can cause serious injuries to the human body.
 Some of the most common injuries include knee pain, back pain, neck pain and even a possible muscle tear.
+However, when done correctly, the benefits of squats can be tremendous.

-How To Do A Squats Correctly?
+How To Do Squats Correctly?

 If you want to see awesome results from squats, you need to perform this exercise in the correct manner.
 Here are some tips: